astropy/reproject/docs/healpix.rst

 :func:`~reproject.reproject_to_healpix`, which can be used to reproject from/to HEALPIX representations (these functions are wrappers around functionality provided by the `healpy <http://healpy.readthedocs.org>`_ package).
+These functions do the reprojection using interpolation (and the order can be specified using the ``order`` argument).
 The functions can be imported with:

 .. plot::
    :context: reset